Quality of Education in Germany

 Processing of applications for Germany visa for Indians usually takes 15 days but also might extend up to a maximum period of 30 days.
 In case of a requirement for additional documents, the processing time might take up to 60 days.

-For studies that goes yup to 3 months, you need a Schengen visa.
+For studies that go up to 3 months, you need a Schengen visa.

 For studies that last more than 3 months, you need a German national visa

 If you enter Germany with a national visa you have to extend your stay by getting a German residence permit for studies at the Foreigner’s Office.
 You should do this while your entry visa is still valid.